mmohaveri/nvim.config/README.md

 ### Python

-Install `pyright` and `ruff-lsp` in the python environment that you want, just keep in mind that you need to start the nvim process while the virtual environment is active.
+For LSP, install `pyright` and `ruff-lsp` in the python environment that you want, just keep in mind that you need to start the nvim process while the virtual environment is active.

+For lint, install `ruff`.

 ### Javascript & Typescript